Nursing - Practical

 The nursing department will notify the twenty-eight (28) candidates with the highest point scores of their acceptance into the program via GPTC student email.
 Personal email addresses will not be used.
 Those twenty-eight candidates will be invited to attend a mandatory orientation meeting.
 The student's presence and punctuality at the meeting signifies his or her desire to accept and maintain a seat in the nursing program.
 Students not in attendance or who are tardy for the meeting will forfeit their seat in the program.

-If a student is not selected during this process, he or she should contact the assigned PN Advisor.
 Students who pass the TEAS but are not selected may choose to keep their TEAS scores for the next selection.
 They may do so by emailing the program director and requesting the TEAS score be kept on file for the next selection.

 For any other questions regarding the Practical Nursing Program, please contact the nursing faculty at 770-786-9522 or 404-294-9522.